s4ntiagor/Workshop_1/README.md

 - Hires by year (horizontal bar chart).
 - Hires by seniority (bar chart).
 - Hires by country over years (USA, Brazil, Colombia, and Ecuador only).

+# Technologies Used
+- Python 3.1.1
+- PostgresSQL 16
+- pgAdmin 4

+#